mjtiv/controlled-video-analysis/README.md

 These results are generated automatically from the JSON output and exported to CSV for easy filtering, sorting, and downstream analysis.

+Token usage per frame also provides a useful diagnostic signal:

+- **Higher token counts** can indicate more complex scenes or dense visual information
+- **Unexpected spikes** may suggest anomalies (e.g., corrupted frames, unusual content, or misclassification)
+- **Consistent token patterns** across frames help validate stable, deterministic processing

+This makes token tracking not just a cost metric, but a lightweight tool for monitoring data quality and model behavior.

 ---

 ## 🧠 Design Philosophy